solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 While this approach is functional, some users will raise concerns about its security and scalability.
 From a security standpoint, many will balk at holding bearer token information in the web browser.
 They prefer the actual token to be stored on the server side with a simple pointer to it managed by the browser.
 In addition, for some users this approach doesn't scale well to production deployments because a JWT with many claims can exceed cookie size thresholds enforced by web browsers.

-For these reasons, Gloo offers a facility that allows users to cache the actual token in the Gloo Edge Redis instance with only a handle stored in the browser.
+For these reasons, Gloo offers a facility that allows users to cache the actual token in the Gloo Gateway Redis instance with only a handle stored in the browser.
 Note that you are not restricted to using the bundled Redis; you can point this configuration at any valid instance.

 To demonstrate JWT caching, we will expand our AuthConfig to use the bundled Redis to store our access token and simply hold a reference to it in a cookie named `auth0-session`.
 Apply these changes to your cluster.